-In August 2013 the Company announced the conditional divestment of its subsidiary AME West Africa Ltd to Alecto Minerals Plc (“Alecto”) (including the Kossanto Gold Project (“Kossanto”) and in September 2013 announced the acquisition of 80% of the share capital of Matilda Minerals Limitada (“Matilda”), the owner of a mineral sands exploration project in a world class mineral sands province in Mozambique.
+In October 2013 the Company announced the divestment of its subsidiary AME West Africa Ltd to Alecto Minerals Plc (“Alecto”) (including the Kossanto Gold Project (“Kossanto”) and also announced the acquisition of 80% of the share capital of Matilda Minerals Limitada (“Matilda”), the owner of a mineral sands exploration project in a world class mineral sands province in Mozambique.

 The change in strategy by the Board, which sees the Company establishing itself as a multi-commodity resources company, is driven by the following key considerations:

 - Through adversity comes opportunity and the straightened times for the junior exploration has resulted in marked reduction in competition for projects and a wider range of projects available

 - The capital expenditure moratoriums introduced by many of the majors is expected to provide opportunities to acquire quality projects at relatively advanced levels of development which may become available at low cost and seeks to position the Company so that it is able to take advantage of such opportunities

 - Holding a portfolio of resources investments, featuring both passive strategic holdings and projects directly managed by the Company